Brain-inspired Computational Intelligence via Predictive Coding: Plausibility of Predictive Coding in Neuroscience

 \section{Plausibility of Predictive Coding in Neuroscience}

 A common question in machine learning is: at what point can a particular algorithm be considered to be biologically plausible?
-This arises from the fact that no computer simulation can fully replicate the intricate workings of the brain in every respect, and, hence, there will invariably be certain nuances that render the simulation to be implausible in some way.
+This arises from the fact that no computer simulation can fully replicate the intricate workings of the brain in every respect, and, hence, there will invariably be certain nuances that render the simulation implausible in some way.
 Furthermore, different research agendas consider different properties for differentiating biologically plausible and non-plausible models.
-In this section, we discuss the key properties of PC that satisfy this distinction and which do not.
+In this section, we will start by addressing the neuroscientific debate and problems with testing PC and then discuss the key properties of PC that satisfy this distinction and which do not.